AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/data-connection-customer-profiles-not-exported.md

 ---
 title: Customer profiles not appearing in Experience Platform
-description: This article provides troubleshooting steps if your customer profile data is not appearing in the Experience Platform when using the Data Connection extension.
+description: This article provides troubleshooting steps if your customer profile data is not appearing in the Experience Platform when using the [!DNL Data Connection] extension.
 feature: Personalization, Integration, Configuration
 role: Admin, Developer
 ---